Create your bidding masterplan

 Every bid should be written as if it is the first bid you have written and that the client is new to you and your business, regardless of whether you are the incumbent or not.

-Consider the buyer’s perspective when writing; about what they are looking for in a potential supplier.
-Think about what you look for in a potential supplier and apply the same influences.
+Always consider the buyer’s perspective when writing; about what they are looking for in a potential supplier.
+Think about what you would look for in a potential supplier and apply the same influences.

 Copy & paste: time saving or a big no?

 With a Bid Library of previous bids, it is very tempting to copy and paste.
 Each bid is entirely unique, so ensure that if you have copied and pasted from previous bids you have carefully read the questions and tailored your answers to meet this bids specific requirements.